joelworsham/cd-new-temp/README.md

 * Allow extensions to add tabs to specific pages.
 * Increase extensibility of settings page.
 * Added "Webmaster" tab to the settings page.
-* Allow user to disable/enable webmaster page.
+* Allow user to disable/enable admin_page page.
-* Allow user to rename webmaster page/menu-item.
+* Allow user to rename admin_page page/menu-item.
-* Allow user to add custom html content to a custom tab on webmaster page.
+* Allow user to add custom html content to a custom tab on admin_page page.

 ### [1.1.2](https://github.com/brashrebel/client-dash/releases/tag/v1.1.2)
 * Patch to fix potential fatal error when running on older versions of PHP.